 The request for information (RFI) is an important element of effective project management.
 You can gain time and cost savings by writing good RFIs and sending them in promptly.
 If you fail to write timely and effective RFIs, you will likely incur loss of money and time that could have been easily avoided by writing an RFI.

-This article is a surface look at the basic fundamentals of writing an RFI.
-My article on How to Edit an RFI is a deeper dive with more advice and details on how to write an RFI.
+This article covers the basic fundamentals of how to write an RFI.
+How to Write an RFI (Part 2) is a deeper dive with more advice and details on how to write an RFI.

 Table of Contents